alanretubis/st-assistant/README.md

    - cp .env.example .env
    - Fill in required variables.

-2. Build and start services:
+2. Build and start services (pass build-arg so Dockerfiles that use ARG CONTEXT work when building from the service folders):

-   - docker-compose up --build -d
+   - docker compose build --build-arg CONTEXT=. && docker compose up -d

 3. Tail logs:

-   - docker-compose logs -f
+   - docker compose logs -f

 4. Stop and remove containers:

-   - docker-compose down
+   - docker compose down

 5. Run just one service (optional):
-   - docker-compose up --build backend
+   - docker compose build --build-arg CONTEXT=. backend
-   - docker-compose up --build frontend
+   - docker compose up backend

 Ports (common defaults)

 - Backend: 8000 (uvicorn)
-- Frontend: 5173 (Vite) or 8080 depending on scaffold
-  Adjust in docker-compose.yml if different.
+- Frontend: 5173 (Vite) or 80 inside container (nginx) — adjust in docker-compose.yml if different.

 Notes:

+- Passing --build-arg CONTEXT=. lets the Dockerfiles use '.' as the internal copy prefix when you run the compose command from the service directory.
+If you build from repo root, set CONTEXT=frontend or CONTEXT=backend instead.
-- If you change .env, restart containers: docker-compose down && docker-compose up --build -d
+- If you change .env, restart containers: docker compose down && docker compose build --build-arg CONTEXT=. && docker compose up -d
-- If you don't have a docker-compose.yml, run services locally (see next sections).

 ## Run backend (local, without Docker)